-On May 12, 2021, the Biden Administration issued an Executive Order on “Improving the Nation’s Cybersecurity” (EO).
-The EO was in the works prior to the Colonial Pipeline cyberattack, reportedly a ransomware incident that snarled the flow of gas on the east coast for days.
-Ransomware attacks are nothing new, but they are increasing in severity.
+The EO was in the works prior to a cyberattack on the Colonial Pipeline at the beginning of May that slowed and snarled the flow of gas on the East Coast for days.
+Reportedly, it was a ransomware incident.
+Ransomware attacks are not new, but they are becoming more severe.
 Most do not see the large sums paid to hackers by victim organizations needing access to their encrypted data or wanting to stop a disclosure of sensitive information if they can.
 But most do see the crippling of vital infrastructure caused by compromised computer systems without which basic services cease to flow.

-Of course, the Colonial Pipeline incident is not the only attack we have seen affecting entities that provide to critical infrastructure.
-In February of this year, ABC News reported that weak cybersecurity controls “allowed hackers to access a Florida wastewater treatment plant’s computer system and momentarily tamper with the water supply,” based on a memo by federal investigators obtained by ABC.
-A month later, sensitive data were exposed for some time in cloud storage by New England’s largest energy provider, according to reports.
-The SolarWinds breach last year, named Sunburst, was a massive compromise of government agencies including the Department of Energy.
+Some attacks that have affected entities considered to be critical infrastructure have been well-publicized.
+In February 2021, ABC News reported that weak cybersecurity controls “allowed hackers to access a Florida wastewater treatment plant’s computer system and momentarily tamper with the water supply,” based on a memo by federal investigators it obtained.
+A month later, sensitive data held by New England’s largest energy provider were exposed for some time in cloud storage, according to reports.
+The SolarWinds breach in 2020, named Sunburst, was a massive compromise of government agencies, including the Department of Energy.

-The effect of the EO will mostly affect the federal government and its agencies.
-However, several of the requirements in the EO will reach certain federal contractors, and also will influence the private sector.
-Below are several of the items directed by the EO:
+Generally, the EO will affect the federal government and its agencies.
+However, some requirements will reach certain federal contractors and influence entities in the private sector.

-- Removing contractual barriers in contracts between the federal government and its information technology (IT) and operational technology (OT) service providers.
-The goal here is to increase information sharing about threats, incidents, and risks in order to accelerate incident deterrence, prevention, and response efforts and to enable more effective defense of government systems and information.
+- Remove contractual barriers in contracts between the federal government and its information technology (IT) and operational technology service providers.
+The goal is to increase information sharing about threats, incidents, and risks to accelerate incident deterrence, prevention, and response efforts and to enable more effective defense of government systems and information.
 As part of this effort, the EO requires a review of the Federal Acquisition Regulation (FAR) concerning contracts with such providers and recommendations for language designed to achieve these goals.
-Recommendations will include, for example, time periods contractors must report cyber incidents based on severity, with reporting on the most severe cyber incidents not to exceed 3 days after initial detection.
+Recommendations will include, for example, time periods contractors must report cyber incidents based on severity, with reporting on the most severe cyber incidents not to exceed three days after initial detection.
 The changes also will seek to standardize common cybersecurity contractual requirements across agencies.

-- Modernize approach to cybersecurity.
-To achieve this goal, some of the steps called for in the EO include adopting security best practices, advance to Zero Trust Architecture, move to secure cloud services, including Software as a Service (SaaS), and centralize and streamline access to cybersecurity data to drive analytics for identifying and managing cybersecurity risks.
-More specifically, the EO requires that within 180 days of the date of the EO, agencies must adopt multi-factor authentication and encryption for data at rest and in transit, to the maximum extent consistent with Federal records laws and other applicable laws.
+- Modernize the approach to cybersecurity.
+Steps called for in the EO include adopting security best practices, advancing to Zero Trust Architecture, moving to secure cloud services, including Software as a Service (SaaS), and centralizing and streamlining access to cybersecurity data to drive analytics for identifying and managing cybersecurity risks.
+The EO requires that, by November 8, 2021 (within 180 days of the date of the EO), agencies must adopt multi-factor authentication and encryption for data at rest and in transit, to the maximum extent consistent with federal records laws and other applicable laws.

 - Improve software supply chain security.
-Driven by the impact of the SolarWinds incident, the EO points to the lack of transparency in the software development and whether adequate controls exist to prevent tampering by malicious actors, among other things.
-The EO calls for guidance to be developed that will strengthen this supply chain, which will include standards, procedures, and criteria, such as securing development environments and attesting to conformity with secure software development practices.
-The EO also requires recommendations for contract language that would require suppliers of software available for purchase by agencies to comply with, and attest to complying with the guidance developed.
+Driven by the effect of the SolarWinds incident (hackers used a routine software update to slip in malicious code that allowed the cyberattack), the EO points to the lack of transparency in software development and asks whether adequate controls exist to prevent tampering by malicious actors, among other things.
+The EO calls for guidance to be developed that will strengthen this supply chain.
+This will include potential new standards, procedures, and criteria, such as securing development environments and attesting to conformity with secure software development practices.
+The EO also requires recommendations for contract language that would require suppliers of software available for purchase by agencies to comply with, and attest to, complying with the guidance developed.
 Efforts also will be made to reach the private sector.
-For instance, pilot programs will be initiated by the Secretary of Commerce acting through the Director of NIST to educate the public on the security capabilities of Internet-of-Things (IoT) devices and software development practices, and shall consider ways to incentivize manufacturers and developers to participate in these programs.
+For instance, pilot programs will be initiated by the Secretary of Commerce acting through the Director of National Institute of Standards and Technology to educate the public on the security capabilities of internet-of-things (IoT) devices and software development practices and consider ways to encourage manufacturers and developers to participate in these programs.

-- Establishing a Cyber Safety Review Board.
-Among the Board’s duties would include reviewing and assessing certain significant cyber incidents affecting FCEB Information Systems or non-Federal systems, threat activity, vulnerabilities, mitigation activities, and agency responses.
+- Establish a Cyber Safety Review Board.
+Among the new Board’s duties are reviewing and assessing certain significant cyber incidents affecting Federal Civilian Executive Branch Information Systems or non-federal systems, threat activity, vulnerabilities, mitigation activities, and agency responses.